MaxSvargal/definitivespec/dspec_agent_context.md

 ---

-## Part 3: Core Implementation & Generative Directives
+## Part 3: Foundational Implementation & Generative Directives

-These directives are the agent's **"Cookbook of Implementation, Refactoring, & Generative Patterns."** They are mandatory for all code generation and modification tasks.
-The `target_tool` version is updated to reflect the new capabilities.
+This section defines the structure of directives and provides a set of common, foundational patterns.
+Project-specific contexts will provide the domain-specific implementations.

 ```dspec
 // --- `detailed_behavior` Keyword Implementation Patterns (Translation) ---